DECISION GUIDE

 That is why it helps to think about both financial and lifestyle value together.
 Financial value may show up in stronger resale appeal, better marketability, lower running costs while you live there, and some level of price support.
 Lifestyle value can include a warmer home, fewer cold spots, better comfort, and a more modern heating setup.

-In practice, the best approach is to compare the likely net cost after SEAI grants Ireland, the probable BER improvement, and the wider home upgrade ROI Ireland rather than expecting a fixed resale uplift from every measure.
+In practice, the best approach is to compare the likely net cost after how grants affect upgrade value in Ireland, the retrofit cost vs value, the probable BER improvement, and the wider home upgrade ROI Ireland rather than expecting a fixed resale uplift from every measure.

 Grants and incentives